 Diplomas are issued in the name recorded in the student records database.
 The name listed in the program will be the same name listed on your diploma.
 Your application for degree should reflect this name.
 No nicknames are allowed.
 An initial can be used for the first name only if legal documentation can be provided showing that you use only the initial in your legal name.
 If the name in the database is not correct, documentation is required before any change can be made.
-See http://www.goucher.edu/office-of-the-registrar/name-change-policy
+See the Name Change Policy page for more detailed information.

-The form for changing a major/minor/concentration is available on this webpage: http://www.goucher.edu/x1893.xml.
+The form for changing a major/minor/concentration is available on the Office of the Registrar Forms page.
 When completed, submit the form to the Office of the Associate Dean for Undergraduate Studies in Van Meter G24.
 The change will be made there.

 Your cap, gown, hood, and tassel are ordered once you complete your "Online Application for Degree" form on your myGoucher account and you indicate that you plan to participate in the Commencement ceremony.
 You will be billed on your Goucher account if you submit this form prior to the deadline.
 After that date, you will be billed an additional $20 late processing fee.

 You can cancel your order by resubmitting the "Online Application for Degree" form on your myGoucher account prior to the deadline.
 After that date, you will need to notify the registrar of your decision; the Registrar's Office is in the Student Administrative Services Office in Dorsey Center.
 There is no refund of these fees for cap and gown after the due date.

 The cap and gown are yours to keep and do not need to be returned.